lgallo95/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+In modern web applications, JWTs are widely used as it scales better than that of a session-cookie based because tokens are stored on the client-side while the session uses the server memory to store user data, and this might be an issue when a large number of users are accessing the application at once.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+The bcrypt hashing function allows us to build a password security platform that scales with computation power and always hashes every password with a salt.

 3. How are unit tests different from integration and end-to-end testing?

+The tests we write for endpoints are called integration tests because they test how different parts of the system work together.
+This is different from the unit tests we use to verify the correctness of one part of the system in isolation.
+To test the data access, we'll write end to end tests.
+These types of tests run slower because they perform operations and run queries against an actual database that is similar to the one used in production.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+Test driven development is the process of writing tests before code.
+In theory, you can write much higher quality code when you start with the end (the tests) in mind.
+You might be familiar with similar philosophies in teaching (backward planning) -- or from the famous book "7 Habits of Highly Effective People" (starting with the end in mind).